Power Capping and RAPL

 echo 35000000 > /sys/class/powercap/intel-rapl:0/constraint_0_power_limit_uw

-# Enable constraint 0 (may already be enabled)
+# Enable the zone (may already be enabled) -- enabled is a zone-level

 # Read the time window over which the limit is averaged